 Click the Done button to create the Duo API user.

-Click Done to assign the role privileges to the Duo API user.
+Confirm your role and space selections and then click Done to assign the role privileges to the Duo API user.

 Return to your MobileIron Cloud management integration page in the Duo Admin Panel.

 Enter the following information into the blank fields under step 2 of the MobileIron Cloud "Android Configuration Instructions" section:

 |Email Address||Enter the email address (which is also the username) of the Duo API user you created in MobileIron Cloud.|